The Service Desk operates as an informational hub and centralized management for all residence hall keys on campus.

 Resident Responsibilities

-- If a resident loses keys, they are responsible for the costs associated with the required lock changes
+• Resident’s that lose their keys are responsible for the costs associated with the required lock changes.

-- Residents will notify Residential Life if their keys are lost or bent
+• Residents will notify Facilities Operation Center at 860-486-3113 or FO.UCONN.EDU if their keys are lost or bent.

 Residential Life Responsibilities

-- Routinely check keys to ensure that they work in assigned spaces
+• Residential Life routinely checks keys to ensure that they work in assigned spaces.

 Returning Keys to the Service Desk